 Principle 4: Believe in the power of dreams

-If you had unlimited resources and have given all the charities you would like to support all you have wanted, what would you do with the resources?
-Now how can you find a way to realize it.
+If you had unlimited resources and after having given to charities all that you wanted to give, what would you do with your remaining resources?
+Now, how can you find a way to realize it?
 What is the dream you have buried because it seems too big or scary?

 Principle 5: Put your family before your career

 I know a CEO of a company that implements the “hurry home” principle.
-He encourages staff to leave the office on time and spend time with the ones that are waiting for him, who loves him and wants to spend time with him.
+He encourages staff to leave the office on time and go home to the ones that are waiting for him, who love him and want to spend time with him.

-As I’m preparing to be a first-time dad I know this won’t be easy to do, I also know that we are inclined to prioritize work above family as work results can be seen in short term.
-Family investment is long term, one day when you are grey and old you will regret the times that you sacrificed on behalf of your wife and kids, don’t do it.
+As I’m preparing to be a first-time dad, I know this won’t be easy to do.
+I also know that we are inclined to prioritize work above family as work results can be seen in the short term.
+Investing in the family is long term; one day when you are old and grey you will regret the times that you sacrificed on behalf of your wife and kids, so don’t do it!